This happens when NASA loses sight of Earth

 Recently, microwave probe data has proven its value in unexpected ways, Dr. Salawitch said.
 It showed how much damage was done to the ozone by the devastating bushfires in Australia in late 2019 and early 2020, and the undersea volcanic eruption near Tonga in 2022.
 It helped show how much ozone-depleting pollution rose into the stratosphere in the east. .
 Asia due to the region’s summer monsoon.

-If it wasn’t disconnected so soon, the probe could also help solve a major mystery, Dr. Salawitch said.
+If it wasn’t disconnected so soon, the probe might also help solve a major mystery, Dr. Salawitch said.
 “The thickness of the ozone layer over populated areas in the Northern Hemisphere has barely changed over the past decade,” he said.
 “He should recover.
 And it’s not.”

-Jack Kaye, associate director of research at NASA’s Earth Sciences Division, acknowledged scientists’ concerns about the end of the probe.
+Jack Kaye, associate director of research at NASA’s Earth Sciences Division, acknowledged scientists’ concerns regarding the end of the probe.
 But he argued that other sources, including instruments on newer satellites, on the International Space Station and here on Earth, would still provide “a pretty good window into what the atmosphere is doing.”

 Economic realities are forcing NASA to make “difficult decisions,” Dr. Kaye said.
 “Would it be great if everything lasted forever?
 Yes, he said.
 But part of NASA’s mission is also to offer scientists new tools, to help them look at our world in new ways, he said.
 “It’s not the same, but you know, if everything can’t be the same, do the best you can,” he said.